The mission of the Office of Student Conduct is to educate students about their rights and responsibilities

-community members, help students understand the balance between
+as community members, help students understand the balance between individual and

 The Office of Student Conduct (OSC) can be very useful because there are clear, specific

 - OSC informs the student of the alleged academic misconduct.

 - OSC provides an opportunity for the student to respond to the academic misconduct